3.75 cr ITRs filed for 2019-20 fiscal till Dec 21

-NEW DELHI: As many as 3.75 crore taxpayers have already filed their Income Tax returns for Assessment Year 2020-21 (fiscal year 2019-20) till December 21, the Income Tax department said on Tuesday.
+NEW DELHI, Dec 22: As many as 3.75 crore taxpayers have already filed their Income Tax returns for Assessment Year 2020-21 (fiscal year 2019-20) till December 21, the Income Tax department said on Tuesday.

 “Do you know that 3.75 crore taxpayers have already filed their Income Tax Returns for AY 2020-21 till 21st December, 2020?
 Have you filed yours yet?
 If not, File NOW!,” the Income Tax department tweeted.